AI-Guru/ngdlm/README.md

 print("Loss:", loss)
 ```

 So you just create the encoder and the decoder.
-NGDLM then turns both into a VAE!
+NGDLM then turns both into a VAE and makes sure that it trains perfectly using the VAE-loss!

 Demo - Visualizing Variational Autoencoders
 ------------

+NGDLM provides means for vizializing.

 ```Python
 # Import NGDLM utils.